mravanelli/pytorch-kaldi/README.md

 valid_with = TIMIT_dev
 forward_with = myWavFile
 ```
 The key string for your audio file transcription is *lab_name=none*.
 The *none* tag asks Pytorch-Kaldi to enter a *production* mode that only does the forward propagation and decoding without any labels.
 You don't need TIMIT_tr and TIMIT_dev to be on your production server since Pytorch-Kaldi will skip these informations to directly go to the forward phase of the dataset given in the *forward_with* field.
 As you can see, the global *fea* field requires the exact same parameters than standard training or testing dataset, while the *lab* field only requires two parameters.
 Please, note that *lab_data_folder* is nothing more than the same path as *fea_lst*.
 Finally, you still need to specify the number of chunks you want to create to process this file (1 hour = 1 chunk).
-In a production scenario, you might need to transcript a huge number of audio files, and your don't wan't to create as much as needed .cfg file.
+In a production scenario, you might need to transcript a huge number of audio files, and you don't want to create as much as needed .cfg file.
 In this extent, and after creating this initial production .cfg file (you can leave the path blank), you can call the run_exp.py script with specific arguments referring to your different.wav features:
 ```
 python run_exp.py cfg/TIMIT_baselines/TIMIT_MLP_fbank_prod.cfg --dataset4,fea,0,fea_lst="myWavFilePath/data/feats.scp" --dataset4,lab,0,lab_data_folder="myWavFilePath/data/" --dataset4,lab,0,lab_graph="myWavFilePath/exp/tri3/graph/"
 ```

 This command will internally alter the configuration file with your specified paths, and run and your defined features!
 Note that passing long arguments to the run_exp.py script requires a specific notation. *--dataset4* specifies the name of the created section, *fea* is the name of the higher level field, *fea_lst* or *lab_graph* are the name of the lowest level field you want to change.
 The *0* is here to indicate which lowest level field you want to alter, indeed some configuration files may contain multiple *lab_graph* per dataset!
-Therefore, *0* indicates the first occurence, *1* the second ...
+Therefore, *0* indicates the first occurrence, *1* the second ...
 Paths MUST be encapsulated by " " to be interpreted as full strings!
-Note that you need to alter the *data_name* and *forward_with* fields if you don't wan't different .wav files transcriptions to erase each other (decoding files are stored accordingly to the field*data_name*). ``` --dataset4,data_name=MyNewName --data_use,forward_with=MyNewName ```.
+Note that you need to alter the *data_name* and *forward_with* fields if you don't want different .wav files transcriptions to erase each other (decoding files are stored accordingly to the field*data_name*). ``` --dataset4,data_name=MyNewName --data_use,forward_with=MyNewName ```.

 ## How can I contribute to the project
 The project is still in its initial phase and we invite all potential contributors to participate.
 We hope to build a community of developers larger enough to progressively maintain, improve, and expand the functionalities of our current toolkit.
 For instance, it could be helpful to report any bug or any suggestion to improve the current version of the code.
 People can also contribute by adding additional neural models, that can eventually make richer the set of currently-implemented architectures.